|Marathon||7:30 AM||Yonge St and Sheppard Ave|

 Transportation After the Race (Begins at 9:30 AM)

 Shuttle buses will be available after the race to take participants to the Hilton and subway (Osgoode Station).
-Take the pedestrian bridge just west of the finish area across Lake Shore Blvd. to the parking lot in front of Hotel X and Starbucks at Exhibition Place to board the shuttle buses.
+Board in front of Hotel X and Starbucks at Exhibition Place.
 There is no shuttle service back to the Marathon or Half Marathon start lines.

 Public transit is available near the finish line.
 Streetcars take passengers to Bathurst Station (Route 511) and Union Station (Route 509) from the Exhibition Loop.
 The 29 Dufferin bus operates between Exhibition Place and Dufferin Station.